Cleft Lip & Cleft Palate Deformity

 The early two-stage repair has been controversial because a study has not been designed that compares long-term outcomes between single stage and early two stage repair.
 Early two-stage repair is defined as completing both stages of the palatoplasty before the child reaches two years of age.
 In the past, surgeons have performed a late two-stage repair with limited success, hoping that mid-facial development would be improved.
 This, however, resulted in very poor speech.
 Early two-stage repair avoids the poor speech outcomes by repairing the hard palate before two years of age.
 The potential to achieve better speech results and avoid mid-face development issues are, in theory, possible.
 This is due to the very early repair of the soft palate where the muscles are realigned to a normal anatomic position for phonation and velopharyngeal competency.
 Allowing the hard palate to continue to develop without a scar until the child is at least 18 months old may help to reduce the mid-face deficiency.

-Why does my child need to see an Ear-Nose-Throat surgeon (ENT)?
+Why does my child need to see an ear-nose-throat (ENT) surgeon?

 Hearing is a very important aspect of a cleft palate.
 To prevent hearing loss in patients with cleft palate, your child may need ear tubes placed by an ENT surgeon at the time of the repair.
 This prevents buildup of fluid behind the eardrum due to a dysfunctional drainage by the Eustachian tube.

-We understand you may have additional questions about cleft lip and palate and how these conditions can be corrected.
-Our skilled medical team can provide additional information, as well as help you to schedule a consultation.
-Simply contact us today.
+We understand you may have more questions about cleft lip and palate and how these conditions can be corrected.
+Our skilled medical team can provide additional and more personalized information at the time of a consultation.
+Simply contact our office online or by telephone today.